 I realize that the idea of making cards might sound girly and lame for my male readers out there.
 Your card doesn’t have to be covered in glitter and unicorns.
-It can be as masculine as you want it to be with a simple “Praying for you” message inside the card.
+It can be as masculine as you want it to be with a simple “Praying for you right now” inside the card.

 Include a Bible verse, a heartfelt encouraging message, or the simple words “I love you.”
 This card challenge can be as complicated or simple as you’d like it to be.
-Our goal for this challenge should be to comfort others by pointing them to Jesus.
+My hope is that it would be a comfort to someone during the worldwide crisis.

 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction so that we will be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.
 For just as the sufferings of Christ are ours in abundance, so also our comfort is abundant through Christ.
 (2 Corinthians 1:5-7 NASB)

 Our words—even in written form—can be a comfort to the afflicted.
-So leave me a comment to let me know that you’re all-in!
+So leave me a comment or like this post to let me know that you’re all-in!
 I’d love to hear from you.
 Of course, we should be encouraging one another all the time.
-But specifically, from April 6th-April 30th, I challenge you to comfort the hurting and point the broken to Jesus.
+But specifically, from April 6-April 30, I challenge you to comfort the hurting and point the broken to Jesus.